frank-64/ToBeFrank/_posts/2023-11-29-C#-asynchronous-pitfalls.md

+# A word of warning when working with asynchronous code.
 ## The Issue

 - Arose during testing of hundreds of asset creations at once meaning lots of repository method calls.